 Start of activities

-The Outpatient Clinic in Palermo is dedicated to Giovanni Lo Porto, a man of peace killed by the madness of war.
+The Palermo Information Point is dedicated to Giovanni Lo Porto, a man of peace killed by the folly of war.